tanmay355-com/Dataset-Filtering/README.md

 The dataset has 254,553 rows and 21 columns, covering fiscal years from 2000 to 2022.
 Columns include:

 `gvkey, datadate, fyear, indfmt, consol, popsrc, datafmt, tic, conm, curcd, at, cogs, csho, emp, ib, oibdp, sale, costat, prcc_c, naics`

-I am not fully certain of the exact source, but these column names (gvkey, indfmt, popsrc, oibdp, at) match the standard field names used in Compustat's annual fundamentals data.
-You may want to confirm this against your course materials.

 Key columns used in the analysis:
 - `naics`: industry classification code